borisboguslavsky/illustrator-scripts/README.md

 This script can be used to randomly select a percentage or specific number of objects from within the current selection.
 There have been many random selection scripts for Adobe Illustrator before, but this one has a couple of features that some others are missing.

-### Notable features:

-- Select by percentage or by exact number of objects.
-- The selection algorithm is optimized so that it will select or deselect based on how many operations have to be completed.
+The selection algorithm is optimized so that it will select or deselect based on how many operations have to be completed.
 For example, if you're selecting 4 random objects from a set of 1000, it will deselect everything, and then randomly select 4 objects.
 Conversely, if you're selecting 996 objects out of 1000, it will not deselect everything first.
 It will just deselect 4 random objects.

-### How to use:

-1. Select which objects you want to randomize the selection of.
-2. Open the script.
-This can be done in Illustrator's menu (File > Scripts > Other Script).
-3. Select which selection mode you'd like to use.
-   - The _'Percentage'_ mode will randomly select a specified percentage of objects from the currently selected set of objects.
-   - The _'Count'_ mode will randomly select an specified number of objects from the currently selected set of objects.
-4. Enter the value in the _'Value'_ field.
-   - For the percentage mode, this value should be between 0 and 100.
-   - For the count mode, this value should be between 1 and however many items are in the current selection.
-5. Click 'OK'
-   - This will execute the script and randomly select a number of objects based on entered parameters.

-### Notes:

-- It may take some time to run the script on large sets of objects.
-This is because of the fact that the core of this script works by flipping the `.selected` flag of objects within Illustrator via ExtendScript.
-This necessarily means that Illustrator redraws the whole screen every time a single object has its `.selected` flag modified.
-It's an unfortunate limitation of how Adobe has implemented this particular feature within ExtendScript.
-- This script is a stripped-down version of [Randomill's](https://randomill.com/) random select function.
-The main difference between the two is that the full version of this function within [Randomill](https://randomill.com/) has an 'experimental' fast-select mode that circumvents the above speed limitation by creating an executing an action dynamically instead of iterating over objects and flipping their `.selected` flags.
+**Need more features?
+Check out [Randomill](https://randomill.com/).** Randomill's random select function is about 100x faster than this script.
+It has an optimized fast-select mode that circumvents ExtendScript's speed limitation by creating an executing an action dynamically instead of iterating over objects and flipping their `.selected` flags like this script does.
 This means that random selection can happen almost instantaneously, regardless of how large the initial set of objects is.
+There are also several other selection features included in Randomill like selecting by position in layer stack, selecting every Nth object, etc.

 ## RandomColorFromSwatches.js

 ![](images/random-color-from-swatches.png)

-### Notable features:

-- Randomize fill and/or stroke colors from selected swatches in the swatches panel.
+Randomize fill and/or stroke colors from selected swatches in the swatches panel.
+Since the script relies on selected swatches, you can apply gradients, patterns, spot colors, and any other type of swatch to selected objects.
+Compatible objects are: PathItems, CompoundPathItems, GroupItems, and TextFrames.

-### How to use:

-1. Select your objects in Illustrator.
-This **has** to be done first.
-2. Select the desired swatches in the swatches panel.
-This will change the colors of all selected objects.
-3. Open the script.
-This can be done in Illustrator's menu (File > Scripts > Other Script).
-4. Choose script options.
-5. Click 'OK'.
+**Need more features?
+Check out [Randomill](https://randomill.com/).** Swatches can be imported into Randomill's UI, and applied randomly to the selection without having to re-run the script or re-select swatches.
+Swatches can also be applied in a specific sequence to the select, and easily added/removed from the set.
+Randomill can also progressively shift color values, apply blends, offset colors, loop through colors, and more.

 ## RandomColorFromRange.js

 ![](images/random-color-from-range.png)

-### Notable features:

-- Randomize fill and/or stroke colors from configurable ranges.
+Randomize fill and/or stroke colors from configurable ranges.
+Colors can be applied as RGB, CMYK, or HSL colors.
+Minimum and maximum values can be set to constrain ranges of each individual variable.
+Compatible objects are: PathItems, CompoundPathItems, GroupItems, and TextFrames.

-### How to use:

-1. Select your objects in Illustrator.
-2. Open the script.
-This can be done in Illustrator's menu (File > Scripts > Other Script).
-3. Choose script options.
-4. Click 'Apply'.
+**Need more features?
+Check out [Randomill](https://randomill.com/).** Randomill's color range functions feature interactive sliders to configure ranges, and can invert the HUE min/max ranges to allow for greater flexibiity.
+Strokes and fills can be applied independently and repeatedly without having to re-dial ranges, or re-select swatches.